NotAlexNoyle/webos-quick-install/README.md

 * Multiple device support
 * Supports Open webOS/LuneOS
 * Supports English, French, German, and Simplified Chinese

-**Setup Guide/Problem Troubleshooting**
-* If you would like step-by-step directions on how to get things up and running, or are encountering some issues, I highly recommend checking out the official **[WOSQI Homebrew Guide](http://bit.ly/wosqi-guide)**.

 ------------------------------
 **What's new in v4.7.0u:**